 A bonus density of two dwelling units shall be granted based on rehabilitation and reuse of the Chapel Building provided that the rehabilitation and reuse of it is consistent with the United States Secretary of the Interior's Standards and Guidelines for Rehabilitation, subject to review as defined in Section 6B.5.1 (Design Guidelines, General Guidelines).
 These units may be constructed within either Subdistrict or both, subject to Subsections 6B.2 and 6B.3 and excluding Subsection 6B.4 and provided that the total number of additional units does not exceed two.
 If the bonus units are located in Subdistrict B, the units shall be non-age-restricted.
-Additionally, the total square footage of the bonus units does not count towards the total allowed square footage within that Subdistrict.
+The total square footage and bedroom count limitation of the bonus units shall not count towards the total allowed square footage and/or bedroom count within that designated Subdistrict A or B.